 To be able to offer FEET, your setting must be one of the following:

-- a childminder registered with a childminder agency which is registered with Ofsted
+- A childminder registered with Ofsted or a childminder registered with a childminding agency which is registered with Ofsted.

-- a nursery school, nursery class or unit funded by the local education authority
+- Nursery schools, nursery classes or units funded by the local education authority.

 You also need to meet one of the following quality criteria:

-- you are a new provider registered with Ofsted waiting for your first full Ofsted inspection judgement to be published
+- be a new provider registered with Ofsted awaiting your first full Ofsted inspection judgement to be published

-- you have an Ofsted inspection judgement of met until your Ofsted quality inspection judgement is published
+- have an Ofsted inspection judgement of 'met' until your Ofsted quality inspection judgement is published.

 Your setting must also be registered on the Surrey County Council Directory of Providers to offer Funded Early Education for Two year olds.
 Find out how to become a funded early education provider.

 Parents can apply by filling in a FEET Application Form (PDF), if a parent needs a paper application form in the post, they can contact Family Information Service (FIS) on 0300 200 1004 or email firstname.lastname@example.org.

 If we get sent an application form early (one term before the funding would start) our Funded Early Education Team will keep it on file and contact the parent at the start of the funded period when their child turns two.